Home icon

 If your child still has energy to burn, try some of these activities:

 • Flop your bodies like rag dolls.
 Then be stiff like robots.
 Stretch your necks like giraffes, or be shy turtles pulling heads and limbs in toward your bodies.
 Pretend to dig holes or pour cereal.
 With very young children, decide together what to act out, then find different ways to do it.
-As your child learns the game, she can play a part while you guess what she is doing.
+As your child learns the game, they can play a part while you guess what they are doing.
 Then switch roles.

 • Be athletes in the Finger Olympics.
 Use hands and fingers to show skiing, skating, pole-vaulting, or other sports.

 • Play the mirror game.
 This activity works when you can face each other.
-When your child is the leader, he can make any kind of motion suitable for the space—arm movements, funny faces, silly walks.
-Imitate his movements as if you were a mirror image.
+When your child is the leader, they can make any kind of motion suitable for the space—arm movements, funny faces, silly walks.
+Imitate their movements as if you were a mirror image.
 Trade places often!

 Adaptations for children with significant support needs